-Take any worthwhile parenting course and you will at some point cover the aspect of play and its importance to the learning process.
+Take any worthwhile parenting course, and you will at some point cover the aspect of play and its importance to the learning process.
 Whether it’s joint play, solitary play or play as a group, there are all sorts of social, emotional and physical benefits that help them grow as little people.

 Sure, balanced parental guidance is also key, but play is just as vital, which is something that we look into now.
-By reading to the end, you’ll have a better understanding of why it’s so crucial to have play of some form in their young lives.
+By reading to the end, you’ll have a better understanding of why it’s so crucial to have a play of some form in their young lives.

 Independence & Confidence-Building

 A great way to let a child’s imagination grow is to allow them free play where they get to choose exactly what they want to do by following their instincts.
 In this kind of scenario, the child psychology behind the positive benefits relates to the fact that there is no right or wrong to doing it.

 When the play involved isn’t directed by the adult, it can work to develop a child’s independence, well-being and confidence and being in charge of their own make-believe world can also help them to explore their own feelings and make sense of all the new things they’re encountering every day.

 Play can obviously take many forms, and when it involves lots of running and jumping, child development is helped by the fact that their physical wellbeing is enhanced.
 This kind of play also lets them use up all that energy they have, meaning that they’re much less likely to act up out of frustration.